 The four SME specific DPA developed guidance mentioned by respondents/interviewees took the form of two documents, a DPA website section and one dedicated website.

-Figure 2 provides a basic overview of the format and content of these specific SME advices.
+Figure 2 provides a basic overview of the format and content of these specific SME guidance documents.
 Based on the information received from DPAs, SME associations and SMEs, a record has also been made of whether the specific SME guidance identified includes: a checklist for SMEs, such as a series of short basic questions or a tick box list; any practical examples seeking to help make the guidance more relatable for SMEs; any template forms that can be followed and modified by the SME; and finally, whether the DPA contact details are accessible from the SME guidance.
 As the table demonstrates, all SME specific guidance included a form of checklist, most included some examples as well as accessible contact details, and one included templates.
 In terms of the substantive content, there appeared to be a broad overlap between the issues DPAs consider that SMEs want to know about (see especially categories 1 and 2 in section 6.3.2.), the issues SME associations and SMEs expressed that they want to know about and the contents of the SME guidance (see Deliverable 2.2).
 On this basis, they appear therefore to be helpful tools to which DPAs can direct SMEs speaking the languages of the guidance: English, French and Slovenian.
 No analysis was conducted on the direct levels of helpfulness of any specific tool.
 Based on the data from both Deliverables 2.1 and 2.2, assessing levels of helpfulness is likely to come down to accessibility such that the guidance can be quickly understood by SMEs, e.g. the nature of the practical examples.

 Concerning the development of GDPR guidance, the project asked whether there had been cooperation between DPAs or whether the DPA had drawn on the guidance of another DPA.
 Most received answers to this question were in the negative.
 A few DPAs pointed to drawing on, or being aware of, the guidance produced by another member state.
 There did seem to be some consensus that one or two member states guidance was especially helpful to follow.
 These were typically DPAs of larger member states.
 One DPA referred to direct cooperation with other DPAs in the content of the European Union and the development of EDPB guidance.